How to Start Print on Demand Shopify Store

 Setup Your Shopify Store

-Now that we’ve got suppliers for your store products and know how to create the design, it’s time to open your Shopify store for print-on-demand business.
+Now that we’ve got suppliers for your store products and know how to create the design, it’s time to open your Shopify store for a print-on-demand business.

 Here is one of those guides on starting an online store on Shopify, and another one that teaches you the step-by-step guide on how to do SEO for a Shopify store

-I also published guides on the best Shopify theme for beginners on a budget.
+I also published guides on the best Shopify themes for beginners on a budget.
 These themes are free to use, so you don’t have to spend much on creating your store if you don’t have to.

-By reading these posts, you have all the information required to start, grow and scale a successful print-on-demand Shopify store without the high cost.
+By reading these posts, you have all the information required to start, grow, and scale a successful print-on-demand Shopify store without the high cost.

 Still, to start a print-on-demand Shopify store, let’s list the process below.